Ed94/gencpp/Readme.md

 * Execution statement validation : Execution expressions are defined using the untyped API.
   * Lambdas (This naturally means its unsupported)
 * RAII : This needs support for constructors/destructor parsing
-  * I haven't gotten around to yet, only useful (to me) for third-party scanning
+  * Haven't gotten around to yet, only useful (to me) for third-party scanning
-* Multiple Inheritance : Working on it..

 Keywords kept from "Modern C++":